 Soap recipe examples

 There are about as many recipes for PT soap as there are soap makers, so I am not the only one with a good recipe for this type of soap.
 But to give you some ideas, here are a couple of suggestions.

 This is one blend of PT and fat that I have used.
 This soap was borderline brittle due to the tallow.
 Next time, I might reduce the tallow to 10% to 15% and add the extra to the lard for a firm but not brittle bar.

 Here is another blend that is a nicely-firm, classic lard soap.
 It was ready to be cut 12-18 hours after pouring.
 Olive oil can be substituted for some or all of the avocado and sunflower oils.

 For each blend, I used these parameters to create a complete recipe--

 Distilled water as the only water-phase liquid.

 No fragrance.
 No other additives.

-If you do not want to use animal fats in your soap, then substitute palm oil, cocoa butter, and/or other high stearic, high palmitic butters.
+If you do not want to use animal fats in your soap, then substitute palm oil, soy wax (hydrogenated soybean oil), or any of the nut butters (cocoa, shea, etc.)